J a m e s Ger lach

 Pastel prisons.
 Boho squiggles.

-It’s SaaS sameness.
-Everything is quirky™.
+It's SaaS sameness.
+Quirky insincerity.

 It’s branding as sedation.

 The word “delight” has become a hollow cheer.
 Pistachio boxes here, apricot blobs there.
 Just ornamentation…the equivalent of an algorithmically generated lo-fi playlist.
-Zzzzz

 We need conviction, not style guides in sheep’s clothing.
 In texture and tension.
 Made of weird, real, contradictory, breathing things.